tpbilton/GUSrelate/README.md

 ### Installation:

-The easiest way to install GUSMap in R is using the devtools package.
+The easiest way to install GUSrelate in R is using the devtools package.

 ```
 install.packages("devtools")